 A crucial component of the engagement was an assessment of ABC’s marketing resources – people and systems.

-One deliverable was a recommendation of what skills and tools ABC would need in order to effectively implement the Funnel Plan.
+One deliverable was a recommendation of what skills and tools ABC would need in order to effectively implement the revenue generation plan.
 The assessment showed where there were gaps and recommended ways to close the gaps with people, training, tools, or systems.
 One recommendation was for the marketing manager to become certified in Google Analytics and Google Adwords.
 Another recommendation was to have a more consistent and reliable source of quality content.

 Marketing Coaching Calls